Two of the most important object-oriented principles are cohesion & coupling.

 Notice that you still need some level of coupling, the phone wouldn’t work without a battery & the

-Order class wouldn’t work without being able to know how much to charge the customer.
+Order class wouldn’t work without knowing how much to charge the customer.

 You can apply this right now to one of your projects, open it up & look at some of your classes.
 How you can you improve them using what you just learned?